 That’s a lot.

-What if that person just made it their goal to eat vegetables with two meals per day and to switch full sugar soda to diet soda to begin with?
-This may not result in huge differences to body composition (although it may make a dent).
+What if that person just made it their goal to eat vegetables with two meals per day and to switch full-sugar soda to diet soda, to begin with?
+This may not result in huge differences in body composition (although it may make a dent).
 But it’s easier to cope with than doing everything at once.
 There’s a lot of flexibility there, and if something awful happens and they can’t manage for one day it hasn’t ruined anything and their new habits can be picked up again tomorrow.
 As soon as these habits are built, a new set can be brought in – maybe we add another vegetable serving and go for a brisk walk for 30 minutes 3 times per week?

 All of these small steps will add up until eventually a new lifestyle is created.
-Fat loss will happen along the way on its own if that is the aim and then final tweaks to calorie intake and energy expenditure can be done later down the line to fine tune the last few steps.
+Fat loss will happen along the way on its own if that is the aim and then final tweaks to calorie intake and energy expenditure can be done later down the line to fine-tune the last few steps.

 Focusing on the journey rather than the destination allows you to enjoy the process.
 Because every day you will go to bed with a feeling of success and satisfaction.
 You’ve done it!
 Another one in the bag.
 Rather than going to bed hoping that today was good enough to reach the end target.

 So, we need to set small habit-based goals.
 But what about your big and overarching aim: Become leaner, stronger, fitter, healthier, that kind of thing – how do we set that?

 We Need To Get SMART

 SMART stands for Specific and Measurable, Achievable and Realistic and Time-Bound.
 There are several interpretations of this acronym so feel free to use any combination that works for you.
 Let’s cover each in order, with the common goal of ‘I want to lose weight’ as an example.